HaoyueBaiZJU/bpe-training/README.md

-# BPE Tokenizer Implementation: From Prototype to Production
+# Assignment: BPE Tokenizer Training

-This project implements a Byte-Pair Encoding (BPE) tokenizer with two distinct approaches: a fast prototype implementation and a memory-optimized version designed for large-scale datasets.
-The implementation demonstrates real-world engineering challenges in NLP, including memory management, streaming processing, and adaptive optimization strategies.

-## Project Overview

-The tokenizer handles datasets of varying scales:
-- **TinyStories** (2.07GB): Fast processing with the prototype implementation
-- **OpenWebText** (11.1GB): Requires memory-optimized streaming approach

-Key engineering challenges addressed:
-- Memory scaling from 27.8GB (TinyStories) to 180-220GB estimated (OpenWebText)
-- Adaptive processing based on dataset size
-- Trade-offs between processing time and memory efficiency
+**CS 639: Deep Learning for NLP**

+This assignment focuses on implementing a **byte-level Byte-Pair Encoding (BPE) tokenizer**, a core component in modern NLP systems.
+You will complete missing parts of a tokenizer training pipeline and train a tokenizer on real text data.

 ## Setup